-Bernd J. Krämer is Professor Emeritus of FernUniversität in Hagen, Chairman of ServTech, and Vice Chairman of edu-sharing.net, two non-profit research associations he co-founded.
-He is also a co-founder of the SMN community (smart manufacturing networks).
-He was guest professor of several renowned universities, incl.
-Shanghai Jiao Tong University, the International Computer Science Institute affiliated with UC Berkeley, Monash University in Melbourne and Queensland University of Technology in Brisbane.
+Bernd J. Krämer is Professor Emeritus of FernUniversität in Hagen.
+He has been Chairman of ServTech since 2007 and Honorary Chairman of edu-sharing.net since 2021 after serving on the board since 2009.
+He was a co-founder of these two non-profit research associations.
+He has been a guest professor at several renowned universities, including Shanghai Jiao Tong University, the International Computer Science Institute affiliated with UC Berkeley, Monash University in Melbourne, and the Queensland University of Technology in Brisbane.

 Krämer has had a lifelong interest in software engineering.
 He has pioneered a modelling approach for concurrent and distributed software systems that combines high-level Petri nets and algebraic specifications of abstract data types.
 With the advent of the World Wide Web in the early 1990s, he also focused on software development for educational applications.
 A more recent contribution is a networked repository, edu–sharing, which supports the sharing, reuse, and adaptation of digital learning resources, including educational content, codified know-how and pedagogical methods, and learning tools.
 More recently, he has applied his modelling skills to enable flexible manufacturing networks and improve healthcare processes.
 He has published his research results in academic journal articles, books, book chapters, refereed conference proceedings, and expert reports.